danialdezfouli/flutterjsx/README.md

 Hello Home !

-As you know <a href='https://flutter.dev'>Flutter</a> comes with dirty syntax, therefore I decided to start developing jsx transpiler for flutter.
+As you know <a href='https://flutter.dev'>Flutter</a> comes with dirty syntax, therefore I decided to develop jsx transpiler for flutter.

+<a href='https://www.youtube.com/watch?v=Oj1JMSurphA'>Demo in Youtube</a>

 ## Usage